iVS3D/iVS3D/README.md

 [Link to our test data]

 ## 🎖️ Acknowledgements
 Thanks to everyone that helped bring iVS3D to life.
-,

-iVS3D was formaly created as part of the **Praxis der Software Entwicklung** modul at the Karlsruhe Institue of Technology in the winter term 2020/21, by Patrick Binder, Lennart Ruck, [Daniel Brommer](https://github.com/dabrommer), [Dominik Wüst](https://github.com/dom-wuest) and [Dominic Zahn](https://github.com/DominicZahn).
+iVS3D was created as part of the **Praxis der Software Entwicklung** modul at the Karlsruhe Institue of Technology in the winter term 2020/21, by Patrick Binder, Lennart Ruck, [Daniel Brommer](https://github.com/dabrommer), [Dominik Wüst](https://github.com/dom-wuest) and [Dominic Zahn](https://github.com/DominicZahn).
 It was build in cooperation with Fraunhofer IOSB, Karlsruhe under supervision of [Max Hermann](https://github.com/Max-Hermann) and Thomas Pollok.

-Thanks to [Boitumelo Ruf](https://github.com/boitumeloruf) for helping with the transition from qmake to cmake and implementing the `expert_mode`.
+Thanks to [Boitumelo Ruf](https://github.com/boitumeloruf) for helping with the transition from qmake to cmake.

 ## 🔬 Future Work
 - [x] Add remote colmap execution for windows